 #3 The New Evolution Diet by Art De Vany

 Art De Vany is my mentor.
 It was his influence that started me down the paleo path.
 I love his writing and interviews.
 There were some misprints in the book that De Vany has addressed in interviews since the publication.
 It is still an excellent read.
-Just know that caster oil and canola oil should be on the NO list.
+Just know that castor oil and canola oil should be on the NO list.
 De Vany’s approach to the paleo diet is lower in fat than others.
 His section on exercise is outstanding.

 #4 The Paleo Solution by Robb Wolf